openharmony/docs/en/application-dev/network/net-connection-manager.md

 The Network Connection Management module provides basic network management capabilities, including management of Wi-Fi/cellular/Ethernet connection priorities, network quality evaluation, subscription to network connection status changes, query of network connection information, and DNS resolution.

 > **NOTE**
 > To maximize the application running efficiency, most API calls are called asynchronously in callback or promise mode.
-The following code examples use the callback mode.
+The following code examples use the promise mode.
 For details about the APIs, see [API Reference](../reference/apis-network-kit/js-apis-net-connection.md).

 ## Basic Concepts